devodog/stm32/Nucleo-F302R8/README.md

 Possible strategy is as follows:
  - Make a command-structure for each command(-word)
- - The command struct is to contain the command-word (string) and all the necessary parameters (list of strings)
+ - The command struct is to contain the command-word (string) and all the necessary parameters (list of strings) in addition to a command-support function pointer.
 ```
 #define COMMAND_PARAMS 10
 #define COMMAND_PARAM_LENGTH 10